vt-middleware/ldaptive/docs/guide/operations/search.md

 Name | Default Value | Description
 baseDn | "" | DN to search; An empty value searches the rootDSE;
-searchFilter | null | LDAP filter to execute returnAttributes | null | names of attributes to include in the search result searchScope | SUBTREE | scope of the search; Valid values include: OBJECT, ONELEVEL, SUBTREE timeLimit | 0 | length of time in milliseconds that a search operation should execute; A value of 0 means execute indefinitely; When time limit arrives result will contain any result returned up to that point sizeLimit | 0 | maximum number of entries to include in the search result; A value of 0 means includes all entries derefAliases | null | how aliases are dereferences; Valid values include: NEVER, SEARCHING, FINDING, ALWAYS; A null value means use the provider default typesOnly | false | whether to return attribute types only binaryAttributes | null | attribute names that should be considered binary regardless of how they are stored sortBehavior | UNORDERED | how result data should be sorted; Valid values include: UNORDERED, ORDERED, SORTED searchEntryHandlers | null | entry handlers to process each entry in the result searchReferenceHandlers | null | reference handlers to process each reference in the result
+filter | null | LDAP filter to execute returnAttributes | ALL_USER | names of attributes to include in the search result searchScope | SUBTREE | scope of the search; Valid values include: OBJECT, ONELEVEL, SUBTREE timeLimit | 0 | length of time that a search operation should execute; A value of 0 means execute indefinitely; When the time limit arrives result will contain any result returned up to that point sizeLimit | 0 | maximum number of entries to include in the search result; A value of 0 means includes all entries derefAliases | NEVER | how aliases are dereferences; Valid values include: NEVER, SEARCHING, FINDING, ALWAYS typesOnly | false | whether to return attribute types only, no values binaryAttributes | null | attribute names that should be considered binary regardless of how they are stored

 ## Search Filters